Become a UU-UNO Envoy

 If your congregation does not already have an Envoy or Youth Envoy, consider becoming one.
 Or better yet, consider forming an Envoy Team.
 The UU-UNO encourages congregations to form multigenerational Envoy teams or committees in order to get the whole congregation involved.

 How Can I Become an Envoy or Youth Envoy?

-To become an Envoy first read about Envoy Responsibilities and then contact our Envoy Coordinator by email, unenvoycoordinator [at] uua [dot] org or by phone at (617) 948-4366.
+To become an Envoy first read about Envoy Responsibilities, speak with your congregational leadership/minister to get their support, and then contact our Envoy Coordinator by email, unenvoycoordinator [at] uua [dot] org or by phone at (617) 948-4366.
 We will add you to the Envoy email list and send you an Envoy welcome packet.